 As The Engineering Mindset explains, this design is cost-effective for small, steady-use spaces like offices or storerooms, but begins to lose efficiency once you need flexibility or zoned comfort control

-Because of this simple design, CAV systems are commonly used in:
+Due to this simple design, CAV systems are commonly used in:

 One of the main benefits of a CAV HVAC system is its simplicity.
 These systems are easy to install and maintain, and the equipment typically costs less upfront.
 However, that simplicity can lead to inefficiencies.
 Since the fan always operates at full capacity, the system wastes energy during off-peak hours and puts more wear on mechanical parts.